-Welcome to Rodrigo Blankenship’s website, Internet home of the University of Georgia’s All-Southeastern Conference and FWAA All-American redshirt freshman kicker and kickoff specialist for the 2016 fall season.
+Welcome to Rodrigo Blankenship’s website, Internet home of the University of Georgia’s All-Southeastern Conference and FWAA All-American redshirt sophomore kicker and kickoff specialist for the 2017 fall season.

 Rodrigo’s redshirt freshman season began with a Georgia Dome opener against North Carolina, continued with his Sanford Stadium debut against Nicholls State and continued with eight Southeastern Conference games against Missouri, Mississippi, Tennessee, South Carolina, Vanderbilt, Florida, Kentucky and Auburn, a non-conference matchup against University of Louisiana-Lafayette, a home game against in-state rival Georgia Tech and ended with a Liberty Bowl victory over TCU.